sami-amer/tweet_audit/plans.md

 Do we want a stream or our own stream?
 How good is the twitter stream?
 Can we attribute tweets to an account from stream?

+ADD Ability to add rules on the fly
+FIX what we do to data from stream
+TEST with data bunch of users

 ADD TESTS

 ADD MULTITHREADING

+CONSIDER MAKING CLASS/OOP?
+    would allow us to keep track of rules and such offline, and reduce API calls Would also allow us to keep track of our own things more easily